 All projects will receive referrals through the Coordinated Access System (CAS).
-Youth and young adults will be immediately assessed for housing interventions upon entering the system.
+Youth and young adults will be immediately assessed for appropriate housing interventions upon entering the system.
+When resources are the resources are available, youth and young adults will be offered housing in a youth-dedicated housing program, but will have access to all available housing within the CAS.